 The Master of Arts in Clinical Psychology program is a two-year program designed to prepare students to be competitive candidates for psychology doctoral programs or entry into the workforce by enhancing students’ research skills and offering them a wide range of research experience from assisting faculty researchers to completing their own independent research projects.
 The program consists of a rigorous combination of classroom and research experiences.
 GRE Test scores not required.

-The program provides limited clinical training and does not lead to licensure to practice at the master’s level.
+The clinical psychology master's program provides limited clinical training and does not lead to licensure to practice at the master’s level.

 Mission